Storyberg/Blog/_posts/2013-01-27-find-your-one-key-activity.md

 author: "Michael Dijkstra"
 handle: "micdijkstra"
 ---
-Most apps can do a number of different things but great apps generally only do one thing really well, and that one thing is what we call their 'key activity'.
+Most apps can do a number of different things but great apps generally do one thing really well, and that one thing is what we call their 'key activity'.

-When you're building an app, you usually set out to solve a users problem and the exact moment where you solve their problem is where you'll find your key activity.
+When you're building an app you usually set out to solve a users problem and the exact moment where you solve their problem is where you'll find your key activity.
 It's the point where you provide the most value to a user and the more often you can do that, the more likely they will continue to use your app, pay for it, and tell their friends about it.

 ## Examples of key activities